IdrisFallout/IO-Manager/README.md

 ## Arduino Setup
 - Use the StandardFirmata example provided after installing firmata on Arduino IDE or download from [here][arduinocode]
+- Before you upload your code, wire your circuit as shown below

 ```python
     # disable upload to the web - remove return to enable this feature